Heartbreaking photo of mum's final goodbye to daughter

 Doctors didn't expect she would make it to two.

-Bear Cottage had only been around a year when Mrs Spurr and her husband Luke arrived, with two-year-old Rosie in tow.
+Bear Cottage had only been around a year when Mrs Spurr and her husband Luke arrived, with Lucy and two-year-old Rosie in tow.

 They went back for a family holiday when Sophie, 16, Jack, 14, and Max, 12, were each born, and in between new baby arrivals too.